KorieDrakeChaney/ChessEngineTS/README.md

 ## Example Code

-The code below plays a random game of chess:
+The code below creates a board with pieces at starting position

 ```ts
 import { Board } from 'chess-engine-ts'